Core Seminar II

 is for each student to write a solid, focused thesis proposal describing the

-research that will form the core of their M.S. project.
+research that will form the core of their M.S. research project.
 Along the way each

-student will identify and begin working with a thesis committee chair, who will
+student will work with a thesis committee chair, who will

 help to refine the thesis proposal and will work with the student to constitute